IBMDevConnect/TelcoChatBot/README.md

 For more information on workspaces, see the full  [Conversation service documentation](https://www.ibm.com/watson/developercloud/doc/conversation/index.html).

-1. Navigate to the Bluemix dashboard, select the Conversation service that you created
+1. Navigate to the IBM Cloud dashboard, select the Conversation service that you created

 2. Go to the **Manage** menu item and select **Launch Tool**.
 This opens a new tab in your browser, where you are prompted to login if you have not done so before.
-Use your Bluemix credentials.
+Use your IBM Cloud credentials.

 3. Download the exported file that contains the Workspace contents by clicking [exported JSON file](https://github.com/DevConnect17/TelcoChatBot)
     - navigate to the resources folder to find `telcobot-conversation-workspace-handson.json` file